Trademark Licensing

 Our Licensing Partner

-The University’s Licensing Program is administered by the Office Auxiliary Enterprises in partnership with IMG College Licensing (CLC).
+The University’s Licensing Program is administered by the Office Auxiliary Enterprises in partnership with College Licensing (CLC).
 CLC is the nation’s leading collegiate licensing and marketing representative.
 Formed in 1981, CLC assists collegiate licensors in protecting and controlling the use of their logos through trademark licensing.
 Their consortium consists of more than 200 universities, bowl games, conference, the NCAA and the Heisman Trophy.
 Based in Atlanta, CLC provides its member institutions the expertise, resources and experience necessary to maximize licensing revenue potential through the power of consolidation.

 What is a Trademark?